voraczech/voraczech.com/content/travel/budapest.md

 Free walking tour may be a good idea.
 I have not tried it but it makes sense here.

+Flixbus offers two stations - _Népliget aut.áll_ (main) and _Mexikói út_ (the one I used).
+Mexikói út is just a bus stop with a small Flixbus sticker on it, you can sit in Burger King.
+If you are unsure/don't care, pick Népliget aut.áll.

 ## Sources

 - [Hungarian Parliament Building tickets](https://jegymester.hu/event-host/900/parlament)